SARATH THARAYILST

 Psychologist Daniel Kahneman's dual-process theory of cognition establishes that the human brain runs two fundamentally different operating modes simultaneously.

-The critical insight that political operatives have internalized: almost all political decisions are made by System 1.
-System 2 is not used to evaluate political claims.
+The critical insight that political operatives have fully internalized: almost all political decisions are made by System 1.
+System 2 is not used to evaluate political claims in real time.
 It is deployed after the fact to construct rationalizations for decisions System 1 already made.

-This means that receiving more information, reading longer articles, or being more educated does not make you less susceptible to propaganda.
-It often makes you more susceptible, because you become more skilled at inventing justifications for emotionally driven conclusions.
+This means more information, longer articles, and higher education do not make you less susceptible to propaganda.
+They often make you more susceptible, because you become more skilled at inventing justifications for emotionally driven conclusions.

 Research consistently shows that political sophistication amplifies confirmation bias rather than reducing it.
 High-information partisans are better at constructing elaborate post-hoc rationalizations for emotionally driven conclusions.
 The person most confident in the factual accuracy of their political beliefs is often the most thoroughly captured.